XPO Logistics (NYSE:XPO) Updates FY 2022 Earnings Guidance

 XPO Logistics (NYSE:XPO – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $5.20-$5.60 for the period, compared to the consensus earnings per share estimate of $5.19.
 The company issued revenue guidance of -.

+XPO Logistics (NYSE:XPO – Get Rating) last issued its quarterly earnings data on Monday, May 9th.
+The transportation company reported $1.25 EPS for the quarter, topping the consensus estimate of $0.94 by $0.31.
+The firm had revenue of $3.47 billion for the quarter, compared to analyst estimates of $3.22 billion.
+XPO Logistics had a net margin of 4.68% and a return on equity of 36.79%.
+The business’s revenue for the quarter was up 16.2% compared to the same quarter last year.
+During the same period in the prior year, the business posted $1.46 EPS.
+As a group, analysts anticipate that XPO Logistics will post 5.48 earnings per share for the current year.

 In other XPO Logistics news, major shareholder Jacobs Private Equity, Llc sold 5,447,500 shares of the firm’s stock in a transaction dated Wednesday, April 13th.
-The stock was sold at an average price of $55.80, for a total value of $303,970,500.00.
-Following the completion of the sale, the insider now owns 6,468,201 shares of the company’s stock, valued at $360,925,615.80.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-11.20% of the stock is currently owned by company insiders.
+The shares were sold at an average price of $55.80, for a total transaction of $303,970,500.00.
+Following the completion of the transaction, the insider now directly owns 6,468,201 shares in the company, valued at approximately $360,925,615.80.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Company insiders own 11.20% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of XPO.
-First Community Trust NA acquired a new stake in shares of XPO Logistics during the fourth quarter worth about $39,000.
-Salem Investment Counselors Inc. acquired a new stake in shares of XPO Logistics during the first quarter worth about $60,000.
-Covestor Ltd lifted its holdings in shares of XPO Logistics by 535.3% during the first quarter.
-Covestor Ltd now owns 1,423 shares of the transportation company’s stock worth $104,000 after purchasing an additional 1,199 shares during the period.
-Fairfield Bush & CO. acquired a new stake in shares of XPO Logistics during the first quarter worth about $147,000.
-Finally, JustInvest LLC acquired a new stake in shares of XPO Logistics during the fourth quarter worth about $217,000.
-99.18% of the stock is owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+First Community Trust NA purchased a new stake in shares of XPO Logistics during the fourth quarter worth about $39,000.
+Salem Investment Counselors Inc. purchased a new stake in shares of XPO Logistics during the first quarter worth about $60,000.
+Covestor Ltd grew its holdings in shares of XPO Logistics by 535.3% during the first quarter.
+Covestor Ltd now owns 1,423 shares of the transportation company’s stock worth $104,000 after buying an additional 1,199 shares in the last quarter.
+Fairfield Bush & CO. purchased a new stake in shares of XPO Logistics during the first quarter worth about $147,000.
+Finally, JustInvest LLC purchased a new stake in shares of XPO Logistics during the fourth quarter worth about $217,000.
+Institutional investors and hedge funds own 99.18% of the company’s stock.

 XPO Logistics, Inc provides freight transportation services in the United States, rest of North America, France, the United Kingdom, rest of Europe, and internationally.
 The company operates in two segments, North American LTL and Brokerage and Other Services.
 The North American LTL segment provides customers with less-than-truckload (LTL) services, such as geographic density and day-definite regional, inter-regional, and transcontinental LTL freight services.